ecklf/OpenCore-Lenovo-M720q/README.md

 ## Configuration for macOS 15 Sequoia

-**For educational purposes**
+> [!NOTE]
+> For educational purposes

+> [!CAUTION]
-I don't take any responsibility for you voilating the Apple ToS and/or damaging your device.
+> I don't take any responsibility for you voilating the Apple ToS and/or damaging your device.

 ## Installation